watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 # Design Objectives and Requirements
 ## Objectives

-This architecture is designed to achieve the following objectives:
+This architecture has the following objectives:

 * Simplicity
    * no SFC Proxies which reduces components such as nodes and address resources.